 Why do I need this test?

-Even if you have been prescribed these medicines, you may need this test if you are showing signs of an overdose.
-Symptoms of overdose include confusion, slurred speech, loss of muscular coordination, stupor, and unconsciousness.
-Benzodiazepines can also cause low blood pressure, slow or shallow breathing, and cardiac arrest.
+Even if you have been prescribed one of these medicines, you may need this test if you have signs or symptoms of an overdose.
+Signs and symptoms of overdose can include:

-You may also have this test if a healthcare provider suspects you are abusing these medicines or using them illegally.
+You may also have this test if a healthcare provider thinks you are abusing these medicines or using them illegally.

-If you appear confused, cannot be roused, have seizures, or lose muscle control, you may also have this test as part of an overall urine toxicology screen to check for other commonly abused drugs.
-These screens vary at different hospitals, but often include tests for cocaine, opioids, amphetamines, barbiturates, benzodiazepines, and phencyclidine.
+If you have signs as above, you may also have this test as part of a drug screen to check for other commonly abused medicines.
+These screens often include tests for:

-If you are conscious, able to talk with healthcare providers, and willing to cooperate, you can provide information that helps providers figure out the best test for your case.
-For example, if you are a victim of sexual assault, you may have this test to find out whether someone slipped a benzodiazepine date rape drug, such as Rohypnol ("roofie"), into your drink.
+If you are conscious and able to talk, you can give information to help your healthcare providers figure out the right test for you.
+For example, if you are a victim of sexual assault, you may have this test to see if someone put a benzodiazepine date rape drug, such as Rohypnol ("roofie"), into your drink.